 - Hand sanitizer is readily available throughout our facilities

 - Anyone who wants to wear a mask should continue to do so

 - We encourage worshipers to respect the space and choices of others

 No public gathering is completely safe.
-Those choosing to stay safe at home or are otherwise unable to attend can watch the service on our YouTube Channel.
+If you choose to stay safe at home or are otherwise unable to attend, you can watch the service on our YouTube Channel.

 Is there any health risk in drinking from the Common Cup at Holy Communion?

 The CDC has found no documented transmission of any infectious disease that has ever been traced to the use of a common communion cup.
 The consensus of the CDC is that a theoretic risk of transmitting infectious diseases by using a common communion cup exists, but that the risk is so small that it is undetectable.
 Read more…